matthew-brett/pydagogue/curious_git.rst

    reasonable range.
 If git had to store hash filenames for every object in one flat directory, the directory would soon have a very large number of files.
-.. [#directory-tree-types] The object types in a directory listing are almost invariably either "blob" or "tree", but can also be "commit" for recording the commit of a git submodule - see :doc:`git_submodules`.
 .. [#tag-other-objects] You might have guessed by now that a tag can refer to any git object, not just a commit.
-For example a tag can refer to a tree or a blob object, although in practice tags almost always refer to commits.
+For example a tag can refer to a tree (directory listing) or blob (file) object, although in practice tags almost always refer to commits.
 .. [#bare-detail] The reason we need a bare repository for our backup goes deeper than the fact we do not need a working tree.
 We are soon going to do a ``push`` to this backup repository.
 The ``push`` has the effect of